czirjakkethz/provis/docs/source/example.rst

 Example
 ===========

-This is an example file to showcase some functionalities of - and the easiest way to run provis.
+This is an example file to showcase the easiest way to run provis in particular how to plot a single protein.
 For this you should have this file in the root directory of the special directroy structure specified in the setup section of the documentation.
 Otherwise set the base_path variable of the NameChecker object.

 If this is fullfilled path to the "root directory"/data/tmp will automatically be found.
 This way you can have your pdb files nicely organized in the data/pdb directory (or simply have them in the root directory).